-Objective 4.2 In an effort to ensure older adult residents of Gilroy, Morgan Hill, and San Martin can continue to Projected Start and End Dates Title IIIB Funded PD or C1 Update Status 2 age in their homes safely and to promote healthy living by having accessible transportation options ⊠2020-2021 □Yes for non-emergency medical appointments and transportation to pick-up or refill prescriptions ⊠2021-2022 ⊠No at local pharmacies.
-The Sourcewise Transit Services will work towards expanding the existing □2022-2023 transportation services to include one-way trips to pharmacies and non-emergency medical □2023-2024 appointments.
-(Reference Section 8-1a, 4, 5, 6)
+Objective 4.2 In an effort to ensure older adult residents of Gilroy, Morgan Hill, and San Martin can continue to Projected Start and End Dates Title IIIB Funded PD or C 1 Update Status 2 age in their homes safely and to promote healthy living by having accessible transportation options ⊠2020-2021 □Yes for non-emergency medical appointments and transportation to pick-up or refill prescriptions at ⊠2021-2022 ⊠No local pharmacies.
+The Sourcewise Transit Services has expanded the existing transportation services ⊠2022-2023 to include one-way trips to pharmacies and non- emergency medical appointments. □2023-2024 (Reference Section 8-1a, 4, 5, 6)